shamimjob1258/backend-discussions/README.md

 2. Use model viewset to create apis
 3. Write api to add data to student model
 4. Add filter functionality using DjangoFilterBackend
+5. Use serilizer for the apis.
+6. on the details api of the student get all mark details

 # Task 1 instructions: